appdrones/page_record/README.md

 Also, you need te make sure your page definitions are included.
 A good place to store them would be in your support directory.

 ##Using PageRecord standalone
-If you are using {PageRecord} outside of Rspec or Cucumber, you also need to require the right files.
+If you are using [PageRecord](http://rubydoc.info/github/appdrones/page_record/) outside of Rspec or Cucumber, you also need to require the right files.

 ```ruby
 require 'capybara'